GeekGuin/Geekguin-Standards/PHP/php.md

 </body>
 ```

-Here on content, we would save something like
+Here on `$content`, we would save something like the following

 ```PHP
 <div>